fredemmott/HTCC/docs/index.md

 This is **not** intended to be:
 - usable as general-purpose hand tracking support: it is designed to work well with specific games (DCS and MSFS).
 - a way to see your hands in VR: it priorities ability to point-and-click reliably over immersion.
-In-game hands/gloves will not line up with your hands, as this conflicts with the goal of providing reliable pointing - the instructions for DCS include making the hands/gloves invisible. **This can only be solved by game developers adding/improving built-in hand-tracking support.
+In-game hands/gloves will not line up with your hands, as this conflicts with the goal of providing reliable pointing - the instructions for DCS include making the hands/gloves invisible. **This can only be solved by game developers adding/improving built-in hand-tracking support or deeper modifications to the game itself.
 It can not be improved by HTCC without sacrificing usability.**

 1. TOC
 {:toc}